TristanHaugomat/RandomProcessVisualisation/README.md

 ## Description

 * The file `app.py` contain the Flask API.
-* The file `main.py` run the streamlite app and is call by streamlite cloud.
+* The file `main.py` run the streamlite app and is called by streamlite cloud.
 * The `requirement.txt` is used by the streamlite cloud to setup the python environment.

-The main blocking point is the running of the Flask app inn the cloud.
+The main blocking point is the running of the Flask app in the cloud.
 This is done by

 ```
 @st.cache